top of page

 Valeriana sitchensis

-Valerian is most well know for its powerful sedative action if not it’s super strong smell of dirty socks as one might say.
+Valerian is most well known for its powerful sedative action if not its super strong smell of dirty socks as one might say.
 Most people don’t know valerian can be both stimulating and sedative.
-It is always recommended to start with a smaller dose to make sure you are not one of the 5% that gets super stimulated.
-I don’t want anyone trying to get a good night sleep before a big day and think hey maybe this Valerian tincture will help me sleep and the next thing you know you are awake half the night lol.
+It is always recommended to start with a smaller dose to make sure you are not one of the 15% that gets super stimulated.
+I don’t want anyone trying to get a good night's sleep before a big day and think hey maybe this Valerian tincture will help me sleep and the next thing you know you are awake half the night lol.
 Not only does it relax the nervous system but it also relieves muscle cramps and spasms.

-In Ayurveda Valerian raises pitta because of its heating nature but is pacifying to both vata and kapha.
-It’s considered one of the best remedies for vata as the antispasmodic qualities help stomach cramping and can also relieve gas in the intestines along with pain.
-Because of its warming action it is great for that vata coldness.
+In Ayurveda Valerian raises Pitta because of its heating nature but is pacifying to both Vata and Kapha.
+It’s considered one of the best remedies for Vata as the antispasmodic qualities help stomach cramping and can also relieve gas in the intestines along with pain.
+Because of its warming action it is great for that Vata coldness.
+We find that people with a strong Pitta Constitution aka fiery, easy to anger, get frustrated, etc are the ones that get the stimulating effect from Valerian.

 It is best to not take all the time, some frequent use is fine but it is not a take everyday type remedy.
-Also be aware that if you take a lot you may feel a bit hung over in the morning.
-Contra indicated when taking with prescription sleep aids.
+Also be aware that if you take a lot you may feel a bit hungover in the morning.
+Contraindicated when taking prescription sleep aids.

-We make our Valerian extract with fresh root, pure 190% Alcohol and wildflower honey.
-Suggested dose is anywhere btw 10 drops and 30 drops before bed.
+We make our Valerian extract with fresh root harvested way up high in the cascade mountains using pure 190% Organic Sugarcane Alcohol and Local Raw Wildflower Honey.
+Suggested dose is anywhere Between- 10 drops and 30 drops before bed.

 Recent Posts